 - red, swollen, and painful rash

 Very rarely, an infected pimple in the nose can cause cavernous sinus thrombosis, which is a blood clot in the cavernous sinus vein at the base of the skull.
-This condition can be a complication of nasal furuncles.
+This condition can be a

 Symptoms of a blood clot in the cavernous sinus include: